BurntSushi/blog/content/post/unwrap.md

 }
 ```

-Notice just how much more complicated this function got.
-And notice how
+Notice how much more complicated this function got.
+And notice how ham-fisted
-ham-fisted the documentation is.
-Who writes things like "these docs are totally
+the documentation is.
+Who writes things like "these docs are totally wrong
-wrong if the implementation is buggy"?
-Have you seen that in any
+if the implementation is buggy"?
+Have you seen that in any non-experimental
-non-experimental library?
-It makes zero sense.
-And why return an error if your
+library?
+It doesn't make much sense.
+And why return an error if the docs
-docs guarantee that an error will never be returned?
-To be clear, you *might*
+guarantee that an error will never be returned?
+To be clear, one *might* want
-want to do that for API evolution reasons (i.e., "maybe some day it will return
+to do that for API evolution reasons (i.e., "maybe some day it will return an
-an error"), but this routine will never return an error under any circumstances
+error"), but this routine will never return an error under any circumstances in
-in any possible future scenario.
+any possible future scenario.

 What is the benefit of a routine like this?
 If we were to [steelman][steelman]
 advocates in favor of this style of coding, then I think the argument is
 probably best limited to certain high reliability domains.
 I personally don't
-have a ton of experience in said domains, but I can totally imagine cases where
+have a ton of experience in said domains, but I can imagine cases where one
-you really do not want to have any panicking branches in your final compiled
+does not want to have any panicking branches in the final compiled binary
-binary anywhere.
-That gives you a lot of assurance about just what kind of
+anywhere.
+That gives one a lot of assurance about what kind of state one's code
-state your code is in at any given point.
-It also means that you probably can't
+is in at any given point.
+It also means that one probably can't use Rust's
-use Rust's standard library or most of the core ecosystem crates, since they
+standard library or most of the core ecosystem crates, since they are all going
-are all going to have panicking branches somewhere in them.
-In other words,
+to have panicking branches somewhere in them.
+In other words, it's a very
-it's a very expensive coding style.
+expensive coding style.

 The really interesting bit to this coding style---pushing runtime invariants
 into error values---is that it's actually impossible to properly document the
 error conditions.
 Well documented error conditions *relate the input to a
 function* to some failure case in some way.
-But you literally can't do that for
+But one literally can't do that for
-this function, because if you could, you would be documenting your own bug!
+this function, because if one could, one would be documenting a bug!

 ## When should `unwrap()` be used even if it isn't necessary?